 It can be challenging to keep your hair under control on a vacation.
 First of all, if you’re traveling only with a carry-on, you have limited space, so there’s not much room left for hair styling tools and products.
 In addition to that, you also have to follow the TSA rules.
 If you go unprepared, the security could confiscate some of your items, which would make your trip much harder than it needs to be.

-But don’t worry, because here we’ll explain which tools and products are allowed on planes.
-In this article, we’ll cover the TSA rules for hair dryers, curling irons, hair straighteners, cordless butane curling irons and hair straighteners, hot rollers, hot-air brushes, hairspray, hair gel, combs/brushes, and bobby pins.
+But don’t worry, because here we’ll explain which hair styling tools and products are allowed on planes.
+In this article, we’ll cover the TSA rules for hair dryers, curling irons, hair straighteners, cordless butane curling irons and hair straighteners, hot rollers, hot-air brushes, hot combs, hairspray, hair gel, combs/brushes, and bobby pins.
 We’ll also tell you whether your tools will work in Europe as well as internationally.
 Finally, we’ll discuss which hair styling tools are the best for traveling.

 Can You Bring a Curling Iron on a Plane?

-According to the TSA, you can bring curling irons with cord both in checked luggage and in hand luggage.
+According to the TSA, you can bring curling irons with a cord in checked luggage and in hand luggage.
 There are no restrictions, so you can bring any brand and any type, as long as it has a cord.
 Just like hair dryers, remember that you might have to pack your curling iron inside your luggage while it’s still hot, so bring an extra towel to wrap it up.
 You could also purchase a heat-resistant pouch.

-Best Travel Curling Iron (from our own research): AmoVee Mini Curling Iron/Hair Straightener
+Best Travel Curling Iron (from our research): AmoVee Mini Curling Iron/Hair Straightener

 Can You Bring a Hair Straightener (Flat Iron) on a Plane?

-P.S.
-Make sure to also read the last section in this post, to make sure that your hair straighter, hairdryer, and curling iron will actually work in other countries because often they won’t.
+Editor’s Note: Make sure to also read the last section in this post to make sure that your hair straighter, hair dryer, and curling iron will work in other countries because more often than not, they won’t work at all.

 Can You Bring Cordless Butane Curling Irons and Cordless Butane Hair Straighteners on a Plane?

 Additionally, your butane-powered hair styling tools have to be safely packed, so that they don’t accidentally turn on while they’re inside of your bag.
-TSA states that a safety cover must be fitted over the heating element, which means that it should be put inside the box it came in, or inside a heat-resistant pouch.
+TSA states that a safety cover must be fitted over the heating element, which means that it should be put inside the box it came in, or at least inside of a heat-resistant pouch.

 Here’s the full statement from TSA: